SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 ![](https://files.readme.io/61c8d63-image-20231110-201504.png)

-1. **Optional Settings**: Salad gives you some great options like health check probe, external logging and passing environment variables.
+1. **Optional Settings**: SaladCloud gives you some great options like health check probe, external logging and passing environment variables.
 2. **Update Command** We have not updated MetaVoice's Entrypoint in the Dockerfile, so we will need to override it under "Command".
 We need to change our command to **uvicorn fast:app** and add a few arguments: **--host :: --port 80**.